intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 It is recommended that a design identify the minimum number of entities needed to share a specific signal required for an identified function.
 In some cases this will be a very limited set, e.g. when the application needs to provide a signal to a specific gateway function.
 In other cases, such as congestion control, a signal might be shared with every router along the path, since each should be aware of the congestion.

-It is tempting to consider these limitations in the context of closed, private networks.
-While limiting distribution to a closed network can be useful in some cases, in general interactions relate to different entities for different use cases, and have to be considered separately, likely requiring a different treatment than simply allowing all information exchanges within the closed network.

-In general, we recommend specific analysis of the security issues surrounding any specific information exchange rather than relying a blanket closed network/other network model.
-Some examples:

-* A VPN gateway might inspect the status of the devices connecting to it, including for instance installed software versions.
-However, we generally do not let any node to perform such detailed inspection just because it appears to be in the current network.
-Connection to the VPN gateways is typically authenticated and explicit configured to be trusted.

-* Congestion status, bandwidth/latency preferences, and performance characteristics are typically exchanged with any router on the path, regardless of their inclusion in a closed network or not.

-* Even in truly closed networks, such as in an automation network operated by a factory, it may be beneficial to rely on established, specific mechanisms rather than pass some extra information about the application.
-For instance, priority settings can be programmed using applications marking priority traffic, or by binding priorities to specific connections, VLANs, or device or subscription identifiers, rather than passing new information from the application.

-It should be noted that the concept of a closed network may fit far fewer situations than appears at first sight.
-Even in a closed network with carefully managed components, there may be compromised components, as evidenced in the most extreme way by the Stuxnet worm that operated in an airgapped network.
-Every system runs large amount of software, and it is often not practical or even possible to prevent compromised code even in a high-security setting, let alone in commercial or private networks.
-In addition, most "closed" networks have at least some needs and means to access rest of the Internet, e.g., corporate networks need to allow access to information in the Internet, device networks need to allow access to software updates and off-site resources, and so on.
+While it is tempting to consider removing these limitations in the context of closed, private networks, each interaction is still best considered separately, rather than simply allowing all information exchanges within the closed network.
+Even in a closed network with carefully managed components there may be compromised components, as evidenced in the most extreme way by the Stuxnet worm that operated in an airgapped network.
+Most "closed" networks have at least some needs and means to access the rest of the Internet, and should not be modeled as if they had an impenetrable security barrier.

 ## Consent of Parties